Decrease in Foreign Student Enrollment Due to Immigration Fears

 According to the Institute of International Education, this is the second consecutive year that new enrollment rates by foreign students are down.
 The 2017-2018 school year saw a drop of 6.6 percent.
 Other possible reasons for the decline include a stronger U.S. dollar and cuts in scholarship programs in Saudi Arabia and Brazil.

-Philadelphia Immigration Attorneys at the Law Offices of Tahir Mella, P.C.
-Assist Clients with Immigration Issues
+Philadelphia Immigration Attorneys at the Law Offices of MC Law Group, LLC Assist Clients with Immigration Issues

 If you or someone you know has an immigration issue, we can help.
-The Philadelphia immigration attorneys at the Law Offices of Tahir Mella, P.C. understand the complexities of immigration law and answer any questions you may have about the process.
+The Philadelphia immigration attorneys at the Law Offices of MC Law Group, LLC understand the complexities of immigration law and answer any questions you may have about the process.
 Call us at 215-496-0690 or contact us online to schedule a free consultation today.
 Located in Philadelphia, we assist clients throughout the tri-state area, including Pennsylvania, New Jersey, and nationwide.